 Soft contact lenses

-By far the most common type of lenses.
+Soft contacts are the most common type of lenses.
 These lenses drape gently over the cornea and can be made of various soft plastics.
 The most modern lenses incorporate silicone hydrogel, a material that allows more oxygen to your cornea.
 Talk to your eye doctor about silicone hydrogel to find out if this material is right for you.

 Hard contact lenses